Alfa Romeo Iguana: Technical details

 The chassis inherited from the Stradale was of tubular steel.
 The fuel tank was lined with rubber.
 The body was a coupé executed in fibreglass.
 The low sloping nose between raised sections over the wheels and depth of the windshield would be revisited on the Porsche Tapiro and Maserati Bora, while the definition of the rear elements will also appear in other cars styled by Giugiaro, notably the Alfetta GT.

 The Iguana was initially equipped with a 1995 cc aluminium V8 engine delivering 230 hp of power at 8,000 rpm.
 The engine was capable of 199 kW, but was detuned for reliability.
-This had been the first V8 engine produced by the House of the Snake, and in the Iguana was combined with a SPICA fuel injection system and a six-speed Colotti gearbox.
+This had been the first V8 engine produced by Alfa Romeo when it was introduced in the Tipo 33, and in the Iguana it was combined with a SPICA fuel injection system and a six-speed Colotti gearbox.
 Thus equipped the car was capable of a top speed of 260 kph.
 At some point, and for reasons unknown, the original engine was replaced with one of the 2593 cc, 200 hp V8s built for the Montreal.

 Suspension was upper and lower A-arms at all four corners.
 Brakes were Girling disks, and the wheels were Campagnolo alloys.